Lee Ho-jae (actor): Early career

-Career from 1964-1999
+Career from 1964 to 1999

-After graduation in 1964, Lee and fellow classmate Jeon Moo-song became member of Dongnang Repertoire Theater Company.
-In 1966 he was called to enlist for 36 months.
-Lee fulfilled his mandatory military enlistment by participating in the Vietnam War and discharged in 1969.
-He's back to the theater company after working in a company for a short time.
-His major works with Dongnang Repertoire Theater Company were works of playwright Oh Taeseok, such as his original works Chobun and Tae (lifecord) and also Sootduki Play (1974), adaptation of Scapin the Schemer by Molière.
+After graduating in 1964, Lee and his fellow classmate Jeon Moo-song became members of the Dongnang Repertoire Theater Company.
+However, in 1966, he was called to serve in the military for 36 months.
+Lee fulfilled his mandatory military enlistment by participating in the Vietnam War and was discharged in 1969.
+After a brief stint working in another company, he returned to the theater company.
+While with the Dongnang Repertoire Theater Company, Lee worked on major plays by playwright Oh Taeseok, including his original works "Chobun" and "Tae" (lifecord), as well as the adaptation of Molière's Scapin the Schemer called "Sootduki Play" (1974).

-In 1975 Lee with his fellow actor Jeon Moo-song and playwright Oh Taeseok joined National Theater Company of Korea (NTCK).
+In 1975, Lee with his fellow actor Jeon Moo-song and playwright Oh Taeseok joined National Theater Company of Korea (NTCK).
 His most memorable and notable work there was Henrik Ibsen's play Peer Gynt.

 In 1977, Lee with Jeon Moo-song and Oh Taeseok, joined Dongnang Repertory Theater Company's World Tour Return Commemorative Performance.
-Dongrang Repertory theater company led by CEO Yoo Deok-hyung (president of Seoul Institute of the Arts at that time) toured the world for about three months from March 9 to May 30 19777, sponsored byJoongang Ilbo, Dongyang Broadcasting, and the American Headquarter of International Theatre Institute (ITI), co-hosted by the Rockefeller Foundation in the United States).
+Dongrang Repertory theater company led by CEO Yoo Deok-hyung (president of Seoul Institute of the Arts at that time) toured the world for about three months from March 9 to May 30 19777, sponsored by JoongAng Ilbo, Dongyang Broadcasting, and the American Headquarter of International Theatre Institute (ITI), co-hosted by the Rockefeller Foundation in the United States).
 This was first full-fledged overseas tour of a Korean theater.
 The repertoire of this world tour theater performance is "Tae (Life Cord)" and Crown Prince Hamyeol (directed by Ahn Min-su, an adaptation of Shakespeare's original Hamlet).